briankoser/sfc-listeners-guide/episodes/0036-perception-of-inception.md

 # Main Topic
-Matt commits to watching <i class="work-title">The Shawshank Redemption</i> by next episode.
+Matt commits to watching {% workTitle "The Shawshank Redemption" %} by next episode.

 Is the whole movie a dream?